mfojtik/omicron/posts/avoiding-anti-patterns-in-ruby.md

   puts a.first # => 'a'
 </pre>

-The same thing apply for the last item in array.
-As you might see in the first example, the calculation is quite strange and it does not yell on you that you want to return last element.
-So there is a `.last` method that will hide this calculation for you and yell on reader that you want to access the last element.
+The same thing applies for the last item in array.
+As you might see in the first example, the calculation is quite strange and it does not yell on you that you want to return the last element.
+So there is the `.last` method that will hide this calculation for you and yell on the reader that you want to access the last element.

 So a quick summary:

-* Use `.each` method only when you're not modifying any variable in current context.
-Modifying the state of object using exclamation mark methods is perfect use-case for this.
+* Use the `.each` method only when you're not modifying any variable in the current context.
+Modifying the state of an object using exclamation mark methods is perfect use-case for this.

-* Use `.map` when you need to modify content of variable or return a modified version of the array.
+* Use `.map` when you need to modify content of a variable or return a modified version of the array.
 This method has also an alias `.select`.
 Use it if it makes your code more readable.

-* Use `.any?` when you're searching for an item in the array that match to condition.
-If you're doing a simple search, you can also use `.include?`
+* Use `.any?` when you're searching for an item in the array that matches to given condition.
+If you're doing a simple search, you can also proceed with `.include?`

 * Look to the Array docs every time you're doing something nasty with `.each`.
-  There will be always method that will do better job with less amount of code.
+  There will always be a method that will do better a job with less amount of code.

 * Try to avoid accessing elements in array using the array index.
-If you want to get last or first item, there is an helper for that.
+If you want to get the last or first item, there is a helper for that.